jamesbayly/blog/src/posts/phillipines-perfection.md

 toc: false
 tag:
   - Phillipines
-excerpt: How spoilt we can become when each day dissolves into a repetitive decision: the shore, the sea, or the sheets?
+excerpt: How spoilt we can become when each day dissolves into a repetitive decision the shore, the sea, or the sheets?
 How relaxed we can be when the sun and sea and the sand conspire in a warm humid embrace that smothers as tenderly as it soothes.
 ---

 How spoilt we can become when each day dissolves into a repetitive decision: the shore, the sea, or the sheets?